jamesly123/Root-JB-Detection-SSL-Pinning-Bypass-Script-Automation/README.md

 Enter the target app package name (e.g., com.example.app): com.example.app
 Which Platform it is: Android
 Is this a remote device? (yes/y or no/n): no
+Testing for SSL Pinning or Root/JB Detection?
+(S/s or D/d): D Running 1/24
 Running Frida script: .\Android\0xsaudi-root-detection-bypass__dmaral3noz.js on app: com.example.app
      ____
     / _  |   Frida 16.5.6 - A world-class dynamic instrumentation toolkit